 VSP's access to specialists varied.
 Compliance testing showed the institution provided timely high-priority (MIT 14.001), medium-priority (MIT 14.004), and routine-priority (MIT 14.007) specialty appointments, all at a rate of 86.7 percent.
 Similarly, compliance testing found the institution provided timely subsequent follow-up routine-priority specialty appointments (MIT 14.009, 88.9%).
 However, VSP struggled with providing subsequent follow-up specialty appointments for high-priority (MIT 14.003, 57.1%) and medium-priority (MIT 14.006, 50.0%) requests within the required time frame.
-VSP only ensured specialty access for half the patients who transferred into the institution with a preapproved specialty request (MIT 14.010, 50.0%).
-Case reviewers found two deficiencies with specialty access, neither of which was considered significant.78
+VSP only ensured specialty access for patients who transferred into the institution with a preapproved specialty request at a rate of 50.0 percent (MIT 14.010).
+Case reviewers found two deficiencies with specialty access, neither of which was considered significant.76

-77 Deficiencies occurred in cases 9, 10, 13-15, 16, 18, 22, 23, 43, and 44.
+75 Deficiencies occurred in cases 9, 10, 13-15, 16, 18, 22, 23, 43, and 44.
 Cases 10 and 14 had significant deficiencies.